 Worship at Pendle Hill

 You are invited to join the Pendle Hill community for worship, which takes place in the Barn from 8:30am to 9:00am every day, Monday through Sunday.
-Our daily Meeting for Worship, a gathering based in silence, is central to life at Pendle Hill.
+Our daily Meeting for Worship, a gathering based in silence, is central to life at Pendle Hill and has been held every day since Pendle Hill first opened its doors in 1930.
 We invite you to join us, whatever your beliefs, convictions, and experiences.

 Our form of worship reflects the Quaker belief that direct experience of God is possible for everyone, without any ritual or intermediary.
 It reflects the trust that all who take part will strive sincerely, both in their silent worship and in their spoken ministry, to seek that inward communion.